Mattlister/FilmDBMain/README.md

 ### Issues and setbacks whilst building the site and time taken (that should be my nickname)

-* THe site works fine across all browsers which is great but on small mobile devices, the navbar caused me issues.
-Either the Header title or the Navbar would not sit right at the top of the page.
+* THe site works fine across all browsers which is great but on small mobile devices, the navbar caused me issues. it worked fine when logged in on most devices but either the Header title or the Navbar would not sit right at the top of the page.
 Changes to both caused major display issues on other devices so it was a headache trying to resolve the issue.

+* The search function displays the film as you automatically type so you don't have to press Enter.
+I tried to chanbge this so you had to press Enter but it kept giving me Method Not Allowed.
+But, searching and the movie displaying the poster which is what it's meant to do worked 100%.

 * I struggled with some of the CRUD stuff and multiple pages but help from tutors got me through the process.
 I spent a lot of time researching things myself and got far but the last parts I struggled with.
 It needed a 2nd persons eyes to spot those small mistakes and advise on the changes.
 I really need to contact a tutor sooner rather than later.